willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 ---
 layout: post
-mathjax: true
+use_math: true
-title:  "Nontangential maximal functions"
+title:  "On famous theorem on nontangential convergences"
 date:   2021-10-10 10:00:40
 ---